History of Riga: Member of the Hanseatic League

-Riga served as a gateway to trade with the Baltic tribes and with Russia.
-In 1282 Riga became a member of the Hanseatic League (German Hanse, English Hansa).
-The Hansa developed out of an association of merchants into a loose trade and political union of North German and Baltic cities and towns.
-Due to its economic protectionist policies which favored its German members, the League was very successful, but its exclusionist policies produced competitors.
-Back in 1298 citizens of Riga and Lithuanian Grand Duke Vytenis concluded a treaty, whereby pagan Lithuanian garrison would defend them from the depredations of Teutonic Order.
-The military contract remained in force until 1313.
+From 1282 onwards, Riga was a member of the Hanseatic League (German Hanse, English Hansa).
+The Hanseatic League had developed out of an association of merchants into a loose trade and political union of North German and Baltic cities and towns.
+The importance of Riga within this trade network lay in its function as a gateway to trade with the Baltic tribes and with Russia.
+Due to the League's economic protectionist policies which favored its German members, it was very successful, but its exclusionist policies produced competitors.
+To counter the risks posed by such competitors, citizens of Riga and Lithuanian Grand Duke Vytenis concluded a treaty in 1298, whereby pagan Lithuanian garrison would defend them from the depredations of an important competitor, the Teutonic Order.
+This military contract remained in force until 1313.

 Hansa's last Diet convened in 1669, although its powers were already weakened by the end of the 14th century, when political alliances between Lithuania and Poland and between Sweden, Denmark and Norway limited its influence.
 Nevertheless, the Hansa was instrumental in giving Riga economic and political stability, thus providing the city with a strong foundation which endured the political conflagrations that were to come, down to modern times.

 As the influence of the Hansa waned, Riga became the object of foreign military, political, religious and economic aspirations.
 Riga accepted the Reformation in 1522, ending the power of the archbishops.
 In 1524, during iconoclast riots in Livonia, a venerated statue of the Virgin Mary in the Cathedral was denounced as a witch, and given a trial by water in the Daugava or Dvina River.
 The statue floated, so it was denounced as a witch and burnt at Kubsberg.